Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 Code & Documentation for Simple Equation GUI Application.
 Created by Tomasz.

 ## Overview
 The simple equation GUI application is a simple and interactive Tkinter gui maths game designed to help users practice simple equations.
 The app presents a grid of 9 questions that can be selected and give 9 multiple choice potential answers to chose from.
 Instant feedback is given for the answers and correct answers are tracked bu the GUI.
-On the question screen there is also a button to reset the questions.

 <details closed><summary>User Documentation 🧑‍💻</summary>